dwmkerr/dwmkerr.com/dwmkerr.com/content/post/dynamic-and-configurable-availability-zones-in-terraform.md

-+++
-author = "Dave Kerr"
-categories = ["Terraform", "AWS", "CodeProject", "Infrastructure"] date = 2018-12-11T21:24:34Z
+---
+author: Dave Kerr
+categories:
+- Terraform
+- AWS
+- CodeProject
+- Infrastructure
+date: "2018-12-11T21:24:34Z"
-description = ""
+description: ""
-draft = false
+draft: false
-image = "/images/2018/12/screenshot.jpg"
-slug = "dynamic-and-configurable-availability-zones-in-terraform"
+image: /images/2018/12/screenshot.jpg
+slug: dynamic-and-configurable-availability-zones-in-terraform
+tags:
+- Terraform
+- AWS
+- CodeProject
+- Infrastructure
-tags = ["Terraform", "AWS", "CodeProject", "Infrastructure"] title = "Dynamic and Configurable Availability Zones in Terraform"
+title: Dynamic and Configurable Availability Zones in Terraform

-+++
+---

 When building Terraform modules, it is a common requirement to want to allow the client to be able to choose which region resources are created in, and which availability zones are used.